Slouchy Knit Beret Pattern {The Bordeaux}

-THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.In this post, you will see a slouchy knit beret pattern.
+THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.In this post, you will see a chunky knit beret: A free knitting pattern.

-Scroll down to view the free pattern or you can purchase a printer-friendly ad-free PDF here.
+Please scroll down to view the free pattern, or grab a printer-friendly ad-free PDF in my shop here.

 Knit A Beret With Straight Needles